Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Experimental Results

-\textbf{Gaussian vs Non-Gaussian}.
-The joint Gaussian variational distribution leads to deteriorated learning performance, as can be observed by comparing the performance of the BS-GPSSM and the JO-GPSSM presented in Table \ref{tab:synthetic_dataset}.
-Utilizing a more flexible, non-Gaussian variational distribution for latent states allows the GPSSMs to construct more informative state space representations for the latent dynamics learning.
-Although highly flexible state-space representations might lead the training process to a bad local optimum (c.f. the result of JO-GPSSM), such problem can be remedied using the constrained optimization framework (c.f. the result of CO-GPSSM).
+\textbf{Gaussian vs. Non-Gaussian}.
+The joint Gaussian variational distribution for the latent states lacks the necessary flexibility to accurately approximate the non-Gaussian posterior distribution, resulting in a deteriorated learning performance, as can be observed by comparing the performance of the BS-GPSSM and JO-GPSSM presented in Table \ref{tab:synthetic_dataset}.
+In contrast, a more flexible, non-Gaussian variational distribution for the latent states allows GPSSMs to construct more informative state-space representations for latent dynamic learning.
+Although enriching the state-space representations might result in the training process getting trapped in local optima (cf. the JO-GPSSM result, Fig.~\ref{fig:gp_ksfunc}), such an issue can be remedied using the constrained optimization framework (cf. the CO-GPSSM result, Fig.~\ref{fig:cogp_ksfunc}).